Implementing the Attestation Requirements in the New HIPAA Rule

 Signature

 The rule permits the use of electronic signature.
 This does not need to be a cryptographic digital signature, although with the appropriate infrastructure in place, cryptographic signatures can also be used.
-Even though the rule does not require the covered entity to verify the veracity of the attesation, arguably the validity of a digital signature still has to be determined to ensure that the attestation actually originates from the requester.
+Even though the rule does not require the covered entity to verify the veracity of the attestation, arguably the validity of a digital signature still has to be determined to ensure that the attestation actually originates from the requester.

 It seems to me that the rule requires the attestation to be signed by the human user initiating the request rather than the requesting organization, but that is ultimately a legal question.
 If an organization can (as the user) sign the attestation, it is also possible to argue that the signature on the authorization token (that includes the attestation claim) may suffice since the token is often signed by the organization or a trusted third-party vouching for the claims.